 Just as you know and learn to live with the many beautiful and challenging features of your own country and culture, it is neither good nor bad, better or worse, just different if it’s new to us or normal if it isn’t.
 If you want to experience these elements of Australian life and culture, please make yourself aware of the things below for your own safety while enjoying the great outdoors.

 Visitor or tourist information centres operate all over Australia and provide a welcome point for maps, tours and local advice.
 Look out for the distinctive blue and yellow ‘i’ sign as you travel around Australia.
 The sign is a pointer to a visitor information centre, part of a network of accredited information centres across the country.

 Australia has the highest rate of skin cancer in the world.
 In fact, one in every two Australians will be diagnosed with skin cancer at some point during their lifetime.
 The good news is it can be prevented.
 By minimising your exposure to the sun’s damaging ultraviolet radiation (UVR), you can protect your skin and prevent the development of skin cancer.

-The key to preventing skin cancer is to protect your skin from the sun by practising sun safe behaviours.
+The key to preventing skin cancer is to protect your skin from the sun by practising sun safe behaviours such as:

 Find out more on how to be SunSmart.